impress-org/support-manual/daily-routine/contributing-product-feedback.md

 ![Finding the correct URL in Help Scout](/assets/help-scout-correct-url.png)

-The following template should be used for feedback recieved from users:
+The following template should be used for feedback received from users:
 ```
 Firstname Lastname via [Priority Support](URL GOES HERE):
 Most relevant feedback from the user gets pasted here.
 ```
-This follows for feedback recieved from social media, priority support, or anywhere else.
+This follows for feedback received from social media, priority support, or anywhere else.

 If you as the technician have separate feedback from the user, use a separate internal comment.